EWeinstein/causal-tcrs/README.md

 An example running CAIRE on the COVID dataset can be found in `example.sh`.
 To run this example, you will need to set `DATA_PATH` to the location of the preprocessed Snyder et al. (2020) COVID dataset.
+The script takes roughly 15 minutes to run using an A100 GPU and 8 CPUs.
+The model is not set up to run without a GPU.
+(You can shorten the time with `--max-time`, which sets the maximum training time in minutes.
+There will still be roughly 5 minutes of setup and evaluation.)

+You can monitor the model's training using [aim](https://aimstack.readthedocs.io/en/latest/quick_start/setup.html#browsing-results-with-aim-ui): run `aim up` from the newly created `caire-model` subdirectory.
+You should see the metric `elbo_validate` increase and converge.

+The notebook `example.ipynb` opens and summarizes the results, reporting CAIRE's estimate of the typical causal effects of TCRs on COVID severity.
+(You can install the dependencies for opening this notebook by running `pip install -e '.[ex]'`.)

+Examples of more complex analyses can be found in `scripts/application`.

 ## Additional scripts

 The scripts that were used for the analyses presented in the paper can be found in `scripts`.
+They have been modified slightly to add clarifying comments, remove irrelevant components, and anonymize paths.
-Note these are provided as a record of what was done in the paper, and have not been prepared for reuse.
+Note these scripts are provided as a record of what was done in the paper, and as an example of how to use CAIRE;
+they have not been prepared for reuse.